Xavier Moyano: On tour

 Xavier has taken his Art to more than a hundred cities in ten countries in (Argentina, Bolivia, Chile, Peru, Ecuador, Colombia, Venezuela, Brazil, Paraguay and Uruguay).

-Starting the tours in 2000; of the most important shows were at the "Cosquin Rock" Festival in Córdoba (2004), and a opening show of the mitic band "Motörhead" also on Cba (Arg); later as a soloist, different shows in the Northwest of Argentina.
+Starting the tours in 2000; of the most important shows were at the "Cosquin Rock" Festival in Córdoba (2004), and an opening show of the mitic band "Motörhead" also on Cba (Arg); later as a soloist, different shows in the Northwest of Argentina.

 X. M. Rock Instrumental Show went on the road to Bolivia in 2007 where he performed many concerts and gave guitar clinics in the cities of Cochabamba, La Paz and Tarija.
 He ended the tour in Tartagal and Salta, Argentina.

 In 2008 he again toured, playing live and giving guitar clinics in various countries and cities.
 Argentina: Tucuman, Salta, Cafayate, Santiago del Estero, Jujuy, Buenos Aires, La Plata, Formosa.
 Paraguay: Asunción.
 Bolivia: La Paz, Cochabamba, Sucre, Potosí, Santa Cruz, Oruro, and Tarija.

 In December 2009, Moyano made his debut with the band Seliger from Buenos Aires.
 They performed in El Teatro Flores with Angra (Brazil), with Shaman's singer Thiago Bianchi (Brazil) and guest Elodia Agostini (Italy).
 Seliger is currently preparing its first album which will feature international guests Kupainen Matias (Stratovarius), Rafael Bittencourt (Angra), and many others.